rust-lang/reference/src/names/name-resolution.md

 r[names.resolution.expansion.imports.errors.ambiguity]
 ## Ambiguities

-> [!NOTE]
-> This section is incomplete.

 r[items.use.ambiguities.intro]
 Some situations are an error when there is an ambiguity as to which name a `use` declaration refers.
-This happens when there are two name candidates that do not resolve to the same entity.
+This happens when there are two name candidates that do not resolve to the same entity where neither import is [permitted] to shadow the other.

-* except where shadowing is allowed r[names.resolution.early.imports.errors.ambiguity.globvsglob]
+r[names.resolution.early.imports.errors.ambiguity.globvsglob]
 * it is an error to name an item through ambiguous use declarations
     * two globs imports which both have an item matching that name where the items are different
         * this is not an error even if is a third non glob binding resolution to an item with the same name
 * it is not an error to have two glob imports which include items which would be ambiguous so long as you do not name one of those items through the ambiguous glob imports
     * Should this live alongside use decls item page or in the name resolution page?

 r[items.use.ambiguities.glob]
 Glob imports are allowed to import conflicting names in the same namespace as long as the name is not used.
+Names may not be resolved through ambiguous glob statements.
+Conflicting names from ambiguous glob statements may still be shadowed and used without producing an error.

 For example:

-TODO: move this section?
-It's documenting a situation that _isnt_ an ambiguity error.
-I've been working off of a pattern I think I saw in a few other locations, where we have specific error sections that document all of the reference relevant error cases associated with an some part of the language.
-    * This section does technically document globvsglob ambituity errors, but it does so indirectly.
-We never explicitly mention "you can't resolve a name through a glob import when there are multiple candidate glob imports in scope that each resolve to different entities".
-We just say "you can do that if you don't actually use the ambiguious names" and have an example that shows that trying to use the name would be an error.

 ```rust
 mod foo {